Old age: Mental

+Skill-related

+A study of professional and master tenpin bowlers found that average scores declined less than 10% from age 20 to age 70.
+This decline in a sport focusing on skill and technique is considerably smaller than that of events dominated by muscular strength, cardiovascular endurance or agility—which are known to decrease about 10% per decade.

 Perspectives

 Middle age

 Many books written by authors in middle adulthood depict a few common perceptions on old age.
 One writer notices the change in his parents: They move slowly, they have less strength, they repeat stories, their minds wander, and they fret.
 Another writer sees her aged parents and is bewildered: They refuse to follow her advice, they are obsessed with the past, they avoid risk, and they live at a "glacial pace".

 In her The Denial of Aging, Dr. Muriel R. Gillick, a baby boomer, accuses her contemporaries of believing that by proper exercise and diet they can avoid the scourges of old age and proceed from middle age to death.
-Studies find that many people in the 55–75 range can postpone morbidity by practicing healthy lifestyles.
-However, at about age 80, most people experience similar morbidity.
+Studies find that many people in the 65–84 range can postpone morbidity by practicing healthy lifestyles.
+However, at about age 85, most people experience similar morbidity.
 Even with healthy lifestyles, most 85+ people will undergo extended "frailty and disability".